Apokoronas - A Green Oasis in Crete The region in which Georgioupoli sits is one…

 Spending at least a couple of hours here, is what coming to Rethymno is all about.
-The picture-perfect Venetian harbour which sits below the Fortezza is an idyllic spot for lunch beside the bobbing boats.
-Starting at its southern entrance, head west passing the Rimondi Fountain and right at the Galero cafe to savour some of the Old Town’s most delightful alleys – Arabotzglou and Radamanthos, (which run parallel to each other) are great for gifts and home to excellent restaurants.
+The picture-perfect Venetian harbor which sits below the Fortezza is an idyllic spot for lunch beside the bobbing boats.
+Starting at its southern entrance, head west passing the Rimondi Fountain and right at the Galero cafe to savor some of the Old Town’s most delightful alleys – Arabotzglou and Radamanthos, (which run parallel to each other) are great for gifts and home to excellent restaurants.
 Take the tiny street Nikiforou Foka south, and then left at Vernadou street, to get you back to Ethnikos Antistaseos.

 Witness traditional pastry making

 At Vernardou 30, is the workshop of veteran filo pastry-maker Yiorgos Hatziparaskos.
 Working with his son Paraskevas, watching this spectacle is a highlight of an Old Town visit, as the dough is first blown into a giant bubble and then spread theatrically over a vast table.
-Savour the result by sampling their fine baklava and kataifi.
+Savor the result by sampling their fine baklava and kataifi.

 Cruise the Rethymno coast